Company Rights & Responsibilities

 Where there are plans for major works to be carried out to your home, you will be consulted regarding the extent of the work and will be given opportunity to express your views to the Company.
 You will also be liable to pay a percentage of these costs and a right to comment on the work, contractor’s costs etc.

-Your Right to a Loan from Homes and Communities Agency
+Your Right to a Loan from Homes England

-You may be entitled to a loan from the Homes and Communities Agency if you or a previous purchaser purchased your flat under the Right to Buy Scheme.
-You are not entitled to a loan from the Homes and Communities Agency if you or a previous purchaser purchased your flat under the Preserved Right to Buy Scheme.
+You may be entitled to a loan from the Homes England if you or a previous purchaser purchased your flat under the Right to Buy Scheme.
+You are not entitled to a loan from the Homes England if you or a previous purchaser purchased your flat under the Preserved Right to Buy Scheme.
 The service charge costs must exceed £1500 or more per annum.
-To find out if you are eligible you will need to apply in writing direct to the Homes and Communities Agency.
-For more information on Right to Buy Service Charge Loans click here.
+To find out if you are eligible you will need to apply in writing directly to Homes England.
+Learn more about Right to Buy Service Charge Loans.